antonrh/anydi/docs/extensions/fastapi.md

 ## Request Scope

-To utilize `request` scoped dependencies in your `FastAPI` application with `PyxDI`, you can make use of the `RequestScopedMiddleware`.
+To utilize `request` scoped dependencies in your `FastAPI` application with `InitDI`, you can make use of the `RequestScopedMiddleware`.
 This middleware enables the creation of request-specific dependency instances, which are instantiated and provided to the relevant request handlers throughout the lifetime of each request.